 Put simply: kanji are Japanese words.

 This means that when you’re trying to use the hotel’s washing machines for the first time… work the TV remote… order food from a menu… or even know which toilet flush to use (yes really) – understanding some kanji makes all this possible!

 Your journey to learning Japanese means you need to commit some kanji to memory.
 This will help you understand these kinds of everyday things and give you confidence to survive in Japan!
 Challenge.
 Accepted. 😉

 People often ask: ‘what’s the Japanese alphabet?’
 But we’re going to stop you right there… because ‘alphabet’ isn’t really the right word.

 Japanese language has three sets of written characters: hiragana, katakana and kanji.
 The first two (hiragana and katakana) both contain 46 syllabic characters: meaning they produce a sound when spoken.
+(If you're just starting with Hiragana, here are 2 recommended lessons for learning Hiragana and useful phrases at the same time.
+Hiragana for greetings.
+Hiragana for conversation fillers.)
 Japanese kanji, on the other hand, describe the meaning of things.

 For example: 米 = rice

 These combine nicely with hiragana characters to give meaning to spoken sentences in Japanese.
 Still with us?
 Awesome.

 玄米って美味しい！= brown rice is tasty! (‘genmai tte oishii!’)

 See the kanji (in red) which donates the meaning, and hiragana (in black) which donates the sounds!